io-gui/io/readme.md

 document.body.appendChild(inspector);
 ```

-Even better, you can create the element with its constructor and assign the value property in the argument.
+Alternatively, you can create the element with its constructor and assign properties in the configuration argument.

 ```javascript
 import {IoInspector} from "[path_to_io]/build/io.js";